Alpine: Concerning high mountains, originally, concerning the Alps.

 Spur: A rock or snow rib on a mountain, a lateral ridge.

 Stem: To bridge the distance between two holds with one's feet, to push against adjacent or opposing walls with the feet as one might do in a chimney.

 Talus: An accumulation of rock larger than scree that has fallen to its location.
 The presence and amount of talus should be considered when crossing a slope or climbing the pitch above it.

-Top Rope: A climbing rope anchored above both the climber and the belayer; to belay someone from below using a rope that loops up through a high anchor and then back down to the climber.
+Top rope: A climbing rope anchored above both the climber and the belayer, to belay someone from below using a rope that loops up from the belayer through a high anchor and then back down to the climber.

 Undercling: A hand hold on rock that depends on upward pressure on a downward hold.

-Unzip (Zipper Fall, Zip Out): A fall where one piece of protection after another is pulled out by the force of the fall.
-Often refers to the failure of intermediate protection in rock climbing but also a threat for fixed lines and for running belays in alpine climbing.
+Unzip (zipper fall, zip out): A fall where one piece of protection after another is pulled out by the force of the fall.
+Often refers to the failure of intermediate protection in rock climbing but is also a threat for fixed lines and for running belays in alpine climbing.